Acrosome reaction: The process

-Acrosin digests the zona pellucida and membrane of the oocyte.
+Acrosin, once exposed, digests the zona pellucida and membrane of the oocyte, allowing for penetration to happen.
 Part of the sperm's cell membrane then fuses with the egg cell's membrane, and the contents of the head sink into the egg.
 In the mouse, it has been demonstrated that ZP3, one of the proteins that make up the zona pellucida, binds to a partner molecule (to the β1,4-galactosyl transferase receptors) on the sperm.
 This lock-and-key type mechanism is species-specific and prevents the sperm and egg of different species from fusing.
 The zona pellucida also releases Ca granules to prevent other sperm from binding.
 There is some evidence that this binding is what triggers the acrosome to release the enzymes that allow the sperm to fuse with the egg.
 A similar mechanism likely occurs in other mammals, but the diversity of zona proteins across species means that the relevant protein and receptor may differ.

 More recent scientific evidence demonstrates that the acrosomal reaction is necessary to expose a protein called IZUMO1 on the sperm: without the reaction, sperm can still penetrate through the zona pellucida to the egg membrane, but cannot fuse.
 As seen in mouse studies, IZUMO1 binds to the oocyte protein JUNO and once bound together, the sperm and the egg fuse together to form two pronuclei.
 These pronuclei supply the zygote with the genetic material necessary for the formation of an embryo.
 Additionally, once the fusion of the sperm and oocyte is complete, phospholipase C zeta is released from the sperm.

-Upon penetration, if all is normally occurring, the process of egg-activation occurs, and the oocyte is said to have become activated.
+Following penetration and fusion, if all is normally occurring, the process of egg-activation occurs facilitated by proteins like phospholipase C zeta, and the oocyte is said to have become activated.
 This is thought to be induced by a specific protein phospholipase c zeta.
 It undergoes its secondary meiotic division, and the two haploid nuclei (paternal and maternal) fuse to form a zygote.
 To prevent polyspermy and minimize the possibility of producing a triploid zygote, several changes to the egg's cell membranes render them impenetrable shortly after the first sperm enters the egg (such as the rapid loss of JUNO).